 Beyond emergency care, the Pet Telehealth vets can give breed-specific advice on training, socialization, food recommendations, diet, exercise, and much more.
 I’ve personally used them to help me introduce my puppy into a home with two adult cats –excellent advice and a follow-up call with written materials sent on the next steps.
 Now I can’t concentrate on work due to all the cat and puppy cuddling cuteness!

-In addition to Pet Telehealth, the freshbenies Pet Pack comes with savings on everyday pet needs:
+In addition to Pet Telehealth, the freshbenies Pet Pack comes with savings on everyday pet needs including monthly delivery of toys, treats, and chews from Bark Box plus cash back from more than 260 popular retailers at Pet Perks.

 The freshbenies Pet Pack is available to BOTH groups and individuals as a stand-alone package or as an add-on to a core freshbenies membership.